MechanicalRabbit/PrettyPrinting.jl/README.md

 ## Quick Start

-If you work with nested data structures in Julia, you may find the way they are displayed unsatisfactory.
+If you work with nested data structures in Julia REPL, you may find the way they are displayed unsatisfactory.
 For example:

 ```julia
 julia> data = [(name = "POLICE",